SeanXZed/SeanXZed/README.md

 I am a self-taught full-stack developer with a passion for building and creating innovative solutions.

 - 🔭 I’m currently working on [COMPAS3 AI](https://www.compas3.ai/)
-- 🤖 I'm building AI Agents to streamline the workflow of [Acacia Venture Capital Partners](https://www.acaciainvest.com/)
+- 🤖 I'm building AI Agents to streamline the workflow for [Acacia Venture Capital Partners](https://www.acaciainvest.com/)
-- 🌱 I’m learning Next.js with Typescript
+- 🌱 I’m learning Next.js with Typescript, so I don't need UX/UI designers and frontend engineers to build an MVP.
-- 🚀 I'm proficient in mathematical modelling and machine learning in Python
+- 🚀 I'm proficient in mathematical modelling and machine learning in Python.
 - 🔥 I'm a CFA® Charterholder, so finance is my thing!
 - 🐈 I have two cats to feed - Ash & Nacho
 - ⚡ Fun fact: Jazz trumpeter in the making; CrossFit veteran; Ex-transport planner/modeller